-As director of TVA’s many different types of generation assets, he is responsible for ensuring that TVA can keep the lights on now and in the future.
-With his unique focus on operational excellence, Skaggs has brought to TVA new levels of excellence in decision making, asset planning, and performance improvement.
+As director of TVA’s many different types of generation assets, he was responsible for ensuring that TVA could keep the lights on now and in the future.
+With his unique focus on operational excellence, Skaggs brought to TVA new levels of excellence in decision making, asset planning, and performance improvement.

-Skaggs’ focus on the individual contributor has led him to promote a safety-first mindset at TVA, and he introduced and champions the company’s four vital safety behaviors.
-He has also introduced a revitalized effort to identify and develop leaders within TVA to ensure the seamless, reliable functioning of the company for many years to come.
+Skaggs’ focus on the individual contributor led him to promote a safety-first mindset at TVA, and he introduced and championed the company’s four vital safety behaviors.
+He also introduced a revitalized effort to identify and develop leaders within TVA to ensure the seamless, reliable functioning of the company for many years to come.

-With reliability at the forefront, Skaggs is currently overseeing an effort to modernize and enhance TVA’s transmission grid so that it is more flexible, responsive, and ready to meet the challenges and opportunities of tomorrow.
-He also oversees the River Forecast Center, which has helped to prevent more than $9.5 billion in flood damage across the Tennessee Valley region.
+With reliability at the forefront, Skaggs oversaw an effort to modernize and enhance TVA’s transmission grid so that it is more flexible, responsive, and ready to meet the challenges and opportunities of tomorrow.
+He also oversaw the River Forecast Center, which has helped to prevent more than $9.5 billion in flood damage across the Tennessee Valley region.

 An engineer by training, he joined the company to manage performance analysis for initial Watts Bar Nuclear Plant operations before overseeing capital projects for TVA’s transmission system, substations and telecommunications.

-Before moving into his current position, Skaggs was TVA’s senior vice president of Operations and Construction at Watts Bar Nuclear Plant.
+Before moving into the chief operations officer role, Skaggs was TVA’s senior vice president of Operations and Construction at Watts Bar Nuclear Plant.
 In this position, Skaggs provided oversight of the completion, integration, startup and power ascension testing of Unit 2—the nation’s first new nuclear generation of the 21st century.
 Prior to assuming management of Watts Bar operations and construction in 2013, Skaggs served as senior vice president of Nuclear Construction, with responsibility for Watts Bar Unit 2, Bellefonte and the Sequoyah Unit 2 steam generator replacement project.